CHESTER Serial

 Application Overview

-CHESTER Serial is a universal application for industrial serial communications developed for the HARDWARIO CHESTER platform.
-It serves as a flexible gateway for integrating industrial devices (sensors, PLCs, meters) into the cloud.
+CHESTER Serial is a universal application for industrial serial communications.
+It works as a flexible gateway for integrating industrial devices (sensors, energy meters) into the cloud via LTE-M/NB-IoT or LoRaWAN.

 Application Variants